Christoph33one/post-plan-travel/README.md

 ---
 ### Navigation
-To provide users with a seamless and modern browsing experience, I have incorporated a simple yet effective navigation menu at the top of the website, which is displayed consistently across all pages.
-This feature allows users to easily access essential pages such as the Home page, Locations page, Sign Up, Sign In, and Sign Out, without having to search for them.
+To provide users with a modern browsing experience, I have incorporated a simple yet effective navigation menu at the top of the website, which is displayed consistently across all pages.
+This feature allows users to easily access pages such as the Home page, Locations page, Sign Up and Sign In without having to search for them.

-Moreover, to enhance the user's sense of personalization, I have implemented a unique feature in the Navigation bar.
-When users are signed in, they can view their login name prominently displayed on the Navigation bar, providing a sense of ownership and recognition to the user.
-This small yet significant touch adds a personal touch and makes the user feel valued, thereby improving their overall browsing experience.
+To enhance the user's sense of personalization, I have implemented a feature in the Navigation bar.
+When users are signed in, they can view their login name displayed on the Navigation bar, providing a sense of ownership and recognition to the user.
+This adds a personal touch and gives feed back to the user that they are logged in, thereby improving their overall browsing experience.

 ![](src/assets/readme-images/nav%20nav%20broswer%20design.png)
 ![](src/assets/readme-images/nav%20bar%20mobile%20design%2021.19.45.png)